University Apartments & Houses

 Having a roommate is a great way to meet people and stay connected to the campus.
 Although we do not assign roommates in our apartment communities, students may have a roommate if they desire.
 All of our apartments are leased to one UT Arlington student and that person is responsible for the rent.

 Each apartment has an occupancy limit of two people per bedroom.
 During the leasing process, students will be required to list roommates (additional occupants) in the online housing process.
 If at any time a roommate moves out and a new roommate is moving in, the lease holder must update the roommate information online or with the Housing Office.
 Apartment keys cannot be issued until the lease holder updates the information about the roommate (additional occupant).
 Roommates must also be UT Arlington students.
 Non UT Arlington student immediate family members will need to come to the Housing office to complete the necessary paperwork before being added as a roommate (additional occupant).

 The following documents can assist with having a roommate:

 University apartment students are allowed to have fish in a 10 gallon tank or less.
-All other pets are not allowed in University housing.
+All other pets are not allowed in University housing, with the exception of assistance animals approved by the Office of Students with Disabilities.

 *** Feature varies by house.